-Portugal has several visas aimed at startups – both the startup visa and tech visa – which allow both founders and employees from outside of the EU to easily move to Portugal and take up residency here.
-During that 5-year period, you have freedom to move within the Schengen area and, after 5 years of living here, you can apply for permanent residency as well as a Portuguese passport.
+Both allow you to move to Portugal and give you have the freedom to move within the Schengen area.
+After 5 years of living here, you can apply for permanent residency as well as a Portuguese passport.

-Portugal recognised dual citizenship, so it’s an ideal country for those that want a second passport.
+Portugal recognises dual citizenship, so it’s an ideal country for those that want a second passport.

 There are many reasons that startups fail, but one of the simplest is that they run out of money.
 Capital is everything when you’re a startup and so the promise of matched funding offered by the 200m fund could be very alluring.